The following is a segment I added to my .vimrc to allow for easy copy paste to the multiple clipboards in Linux/X11/freedesktop systems.

 PS:

-Note that your version of vim must be built with +clipboard
+Note that your version of vim must be built with +clipboard and I think +xterm_clipboard.

-You can see whether this is the case with vim --version | grep clipboard
+You can see whether this is the case with vim --version | grep clipboard.

 I note that Arch Linux is currently building without this feature.